 In response to the difficulty of finding clinical practice placements, and in an attempt to improve the clinical practice experience for candidates, the researcher paired teacher candidates during their first clinical placement.
 The goal was to analyze how a collaborative approach affected learning and the candidates’ perceptions of the support that they received during the practicum experience.
 The candidates, all adult students in an MAT program, received clinical assignments through the placement office, based on authorization level, and were placed with any cooperative teacher in the field who agreed to take two student teachers at one time for a part-time placement.
 The primary purpose of the study was to develop an alternative model of clinical practice that would result in increased candidate learning and support.
 Pairing teacher candidates (dyad) in one placement allowed them to learn from each other and to receive support through feedback and encouragement.

 Dee, Amy Lynn, "Collaborative Clinical Practice: An Alternate Field Experience" (2012).
-Faculty Publications - School of Education.
+Faculty Publications - College of Education.
 200.